-The charge to audit a graduate course for the 2020-2021 academic year is \$220 per credit hour.
-The audit fee is not included in tuition or any other fee.
+The charge to audit a graduate course for the 2021-2022 academic year is \$220 per credit hour.

 Course Fees

 Specific courses may have an additional fee associated with them.

 Directed Study Cancellation Fee

 The College charges a \$100 Directed Study Cancellation fee to students who request and receive approval for a directed study course and subsequently drop the directed study from their schedule.